FeiLiuEM/RoseTTAFold-local-server/README.md

 `apply.sh` The running file.
 It will execute the RoseTTAFold run command and place the completed file in a specific location.

+## Citing this work

+If you use the code or data in this package, please cite:

+Fei Liu et.al, A chronotherapeutics-applicable multi-target therapeutics based on AI: the example of therapeutic hypothermia, Briefings in Bioinformatics, DOI:10.1093/bib/bbac365.

 # Screenshot